vividos/UnderworldAdventures/uwadv/docs/README.Developer.md

 Contains object list related functions:

 - `ObjectListInfo objectlist.get_info(Integer objectlist_pos)`:
-  Gets object list infos about an object in the object list. `ObjectListInfo` is a table that looks as follows:
+  Gets object list infos about an object in the object list.
+When there's no object at the given position, `nil` is returned. `ObjectListInfo` is a table that looks as follows:

       T = {
          objectlist_pos = 0x0344,  -- object list position